lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 The ML-KEM algorithm MAY be employed for one or more recipients in the CMS enveloped-data content type {{!RFC5652}}, the CMS authenticated-data content type {{!RFC5652}}, or the CMS authenticated-enveloped-data content type {{!RFC5083}}.
 In each case, the KEMRecipientInfo {{!RFC9629}} is used with the ML-KEM algorithm to securely transfer the content-encryption key from the originator to the recipient.

 Processing ML-KEM with KEMRecipientInfo follows the same steps as {{Section 2 of RFC9629}}.
-To support the ML-KEM algorithm, a CMS originator MUST implement the Encapsulate() function and a CMS responder MUST implement the Decapsulate() function.
+To support the ML-KEM algorithm, a CMS originator MUST implement the Encapsulate() function and a CMS recipient MUST implement the Decapsulate() function.

 ## RecipientInfo Conventions {#sec-using-recipientInfo}